ddnexus/pagy/docs/api/frontend.md

 !!! warning Do Not Pass Attributes Already Present
 Be careful not to pass some attribute that is already added by the helper.
-That would generate a duplicate HTML attribute which is illegal html (although handled by all mayor browsers by ignoring all the duplicates but the first).
+That would generate a duplicate HTML attribute which is invalid html (although handled by all mayor browsers by ignoring all the duplicates but the first).

-Easily check the native attributes produced by the helpers:
+!!!success Easily check the native component attributes:
 ```sh
 pagy run demo
 # or: bundle exec pagy run demo